niyak4/card-game/README.md

 ### Security:
 - [ ] Implement cookies to avoid user session compromise.
-- [ ] Allow only one active session per user
+- [x] Allow only one active session per user.
-        (if user_id is already in active_sessions -> fail login (or disable the first session and let login with a new one))
+        (if user_id is already in active_sessions -> revoke the first session and create a new one)
 - [ ] ---

 ## Contribution